socadk/design-practice-repository/artifact-templates/DPR-StrategicDDDContextMap.md

 ### Tools

 * [Context Mapper](https://contextmapper.org/)
-* Any drawing tool
+* Any drawing tool, including online ones
-* Whiteboard
+* Whiteboards, both physical and virtual ones such as [miro](https://miro.com)

-### Hints and Pitfalls to Avoid (Common Pitfalls)
+### Hints and Pitfalls to Avoid

-* Comment on the arrow/relationship semantics.
+* Decide which type(s) of Bounded Context to support: feature? application? system? team?
-* Provide a figure legend.
+* Specify the arrow/relationship semantics (DDD patterns? other?) and provide a figure legend as DDD does not mandate any particular notation.
-* Keep it simple.
+* See [architecture modeling activity](../activities/DPR-ArchitectureModeling.md) for more modeling hints, including variants of the general "keep it simple" rule.

 ### Origins and Signs of Use

-See activity description for [Strategic DDD](../activities/DPR-StrategicDDD.md) for the time being.
+See activity description of [Strategic DDD](../activities/DPR-StrategicDDD.md) for the time being.

 ### Related Artifacts and Practices (incl.
 Alternatives)